sspaeti/once-campfire/RAILWAY_DEPLOY.md

 - Health check settings
 - Restart policy

+The `docker-entrypoint.sh` script automatically:
+- Fixes volume permissions (Railway volumes are owned by root)
+- Drops privileges to the `rails` user before starting the app
+- This solves the "Permission denied @ dir_s_mkdir" error

 ## What You Need to Configure Manually

 ### 1. Create a Volume (Required)